robalaban/notes/site/notes/building_personal_website.md

 ### Eleventy goodies - templates, plugins, filters

 Now that the configuration is out of the way.
-Lets explore what 11ty has to offer.
+Lets explore some of the features 11ty has to offer.

 #### Templates